-- 48-Month Car Loan: Sometimes the lender charges the same interest rate for both the 36-month car loan and the 48-month car loan.
+For a 48-month loan, sometimes the lender charges the same interest rate as the 36-month car loan.
 Consider taking the lower monthly payment with the longer loan, then pay more than the minimum.
-The big difference here is if you run into a financial jam, you can very easily start paying the minimum due to free up money for the emergency.
+The big difference here is if you run into a financial jam, you could easily start paying the minimum due to free up money for the emergency.

-- 60-Month Car Loan: Even if a 60-month car loan comes with a little higher interest rate, it is still possible to pay the loan off early.
-(Assuming there are no fees in the small print for paying off the loan early.)
-Again, just pay more than the minimum due.
+Even if a 60-month car loan comes with a little higher interest rate, it is still possible to pay the loan off early (assuming there are no fees in the small print for paying off the loan early).
+Again, try to pay more than the minimum due.
 At the end of the loan, the final difference in interest may not be all that much.
 Plus, you have the freedom to lower your payment to the minimum due anytime you see fit.

 At 60-month, 5.5% interest and a $4,000 down payment, monthly payments would be close to $611—but the interest paid shoots up to around $4,674.

 The average term of 69 months, along with an average rate of 6.12%, makes the total amount paid for the vehicle $37,949—well over what the vehicle was worth brand new.

 It is easy to see there are many more pros to a short-term loan than cons.
 Please keep in mind there is no perfect car loan for everyone.
 Everyone has a different story and different circumstances.
 The most common auto loan is now averaging more than 65 months.